PineappleRind/visualiser-pro/README.md

 - 3d bar graphs!
 - Covid-19 Data/visualiser!
 - Create your own custom visualiser with your own data!
-- Whiteboard for planning out your custom visualiser.
+- Whiteboard for planning out your custom visualiser!
-- Stock graphs/visualisers.
+- Stock graphs/visualisers!